 The following amendments are proposed to Chapter VII of the McMinnville Comprehensive Plan, "Community Facilities and Services".
-Font that is underlined and italicized indicates new language, strikethrough font indicates language to be deleted.

 SANITARY SEWER SYSTEM

 22.50 The City of McMinnville should evaluate whether or not to update its sanitary sewer master plan every five years, and following any major UGB amendment.